LogtalkDotOrg/logtalk3/UPGRADING.md

 UPGRADING
 =========

-* Always check carefully the release notes when updating to a new version.
+* Always check carefully the release notes when updating to a new version, specially, CHANGED and RENAMED items.

 * Changes in the Logtalk compiler between releases may render some files from older versions incompatible with new ones.
 You may need to update your local Logtalk user folder by running the `logtalk_user_setup` shell script.

-* If your Logtalk applications depend on some of the example files, it is advisable that you check your code against the new version before throwing away the older release.
+* If your Logtalk applications depend on some of the example files, it is advisable that you check your code against the new version before deleting the older release.

 * It's usually a good idea to recompile your source files with the compiler flag `smart_compilation` turned off after upgrading to a new Logtalk release.

+* In the case of incompatible changes between major Logtalk versions, you may be able to use conditional compilation directives to allow you code to compile and run under multiple versions.